Multi-master replication: OpenLDAP

-Database Management Systems
+Database management systems

 Amazon Aurora

 Amazon Aurora is composed of writer nodes, which replicate redo records, and 6 storage nodes.
 The writer node sends change to each storage node, each of which checks for conflicts then reports confirmation or rejection of the change.

 Apache CouchDB

 Apache CouchDB uses a simple, HTTP-based multi-master replication system built from its use of an append-only data-store and use of Multiversion Concurrency Control (MVCC).

 Each document contains a revision ID, so every record stores the evolutionary timeline of all previous revision IDs leading up to itself—which provides the foundation of CouchDB's MVCC system.
 Additionally, it keeps a by-sequence index for the entire database.
 "The replication process only copies the last revision of a document, so all previous revisions that were only on the source database are not copied to the destination database."

 The CouchDB replicator acts as a simple HTTP client acting on both a source and target database.
 It compares current sequence IDs for the database, calculates revision differences, and makes the necessary changes to the target based on what it found in the history of the source database.
 Bi-directional replication is the result of merely doing another replication with the source and target values swapped.